bitquery/streaming-data-platform-docs/docs/streams/kafka-streaming-concepts.md

 Kafka has a lot of documentation in public access, generic and programming-language-specific.

-Some useful links that you may find useful are:
+Some links that you may find useful are:

 - [General Intro to Kafka and Concepts](https://docs.confluent.io/kafka/introduction.html)
 - [Javascript Guild Connecting To Kafka using KafkaJS](https://kafka.js.org/)